Search Icon White

 Testing Laboratory

-This model Code of Conduct[1] may be adopted as is or adapted as part of a TAG Membership application or other document.
-A TAG Administrator may require TAG members to sign a copy of this Code (or comparable document) as a condition of participation.
+This model Code of Conduct (ISO Code of Conduct for the technical work) may be adopted as is or adapted as part of a TAG Membership application or other document.
+A TAG Administrator shall require TAG members and observers to agree to comply this Code (or comparable document, consistent with the ANSI International Procedures) as a condition of participation.
 It is recommended that this Code be published and distributed annually along with a copy of the TAG's accredited procedures, links to the ISO/IEC Directives and contact information for the individual(s) serving as TAG Administrator.

 1. To promote and support the work of the ANSI-Accredited U.S. TAG to ISO xxx as well as the purposes and objectives of the voluntary consensus standards system.